Now that you've taken delivery of your furniture, we

-Once your new furniture has been delivered, we want you to be able to enjoy it for years to come.
+want you to be able to enjoy it for years to come . . .

-Rest assured that all our furniture is built for everyday use, but we recommend following a few simple care instructions to keep it looking its best.
+Rest assured that all our furniture is built for everyday use but we recommend following a few simple care instructions to keep it looking tip-top

 Caring for fabrics. . . our definitive do's and don'ts

-All our upholstery and furniture is designed to be easy to live with, so there's no need to ban children or pets from enjoying it.
-However, there are a few things to keep in mind to maintain its appearance.
+All our upholstery and furniture is designed to be easy to live with (no need to ban the children or pets!) so you don't have to go to great lengths to keep it looking its best.

 √ Treating new upholstered furniture with a fabric protector as soon as possible.
 Our preferred brand is Scotchgard, which is available in most DIY stores.
 Instructions may vary, so always test a small area first before full application.